 Aims and Objectives

 Having successfully completed this module you will be able to:

-- to be able to demonstrate an understanding of, and be able to describe and critically evaluate different systemic models and approaches
+- demonstrate an understanding of, and be able to describe and critically evaluate different systemic models and approaches

-- to be able to demonstrate the ability to critically reflect on your knowledge, experience and clinical application of systemic models
+- demonstrate the ability to critically reflect on your knowledge, experience, and clinical application of systemic models